Are You Going Through a Mid-Career Crisis?

 - You're an objectively successful professional, yet you're not satisfied

-- You’re apathetic towards your work and often disinterested in achieving greater results
+- You're apathetic toward your work and often disinterested in achieving greater results

 - You're not enthusiastic about going to work